wikimedia/mediawiki-services-wikispeech-pronlex/docker/README.md

 1. Install Docker CE for your OS: https://docs.docker.com/engine/installation/
    * Ubuntu installation: https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/

-2. Make sure you set all permissions and groups as specified in the installation instructions above.
-Log out and log in again.
+2. If you're on Linux, make sure you set all permissions and groups as specified in the post-installation instructions: https://docs.docker.com/engine/installation/linux/linux-postinstall/

 ### II.
 Obtain a Docker image